-Consequence 1 (C1)

-In lessons where a teacher feels that a student is not behaving in an acceptable manner the student will be discretely but explicitly issued with a C1.
+Consequence 1 (C1) - In lessons where a teacher feels that a student is not behaving in an acceptable manner the student will be discretely but explicitly issued with a C1.
 This is the first consequence issued as a direct result of a negative behaviour and is a warning that the student needs to modify the way that they are behaving.
 Examples of behaviours which could result in a C1 being issued include talking, distracting other students and not completing sufficient work.

-Consequence 2(C2)

-If the student chooses to ignore the C1 warning and does not modify their attitude or behaviour the teacher will issue a C2 - the second consequence, a result of further negative behaviour.
-At this stage the student will receive a sanction to be determined by the class teacher.
-This sanction could be a detention or an exit to another classroom.
-It may also be phone call home for example, and will be followed up by a restorative conversation.
+Consequence 2(C2) - If the student chooses to ignore the C1 warning and does not modify their attitude or behaviour the teacher will issue a C2 - the second consequence, a result of further negative behaviour.
+At this stage the student will receive their final warning.

-Consequence 3 (C3)

-Should the student continue to behave in a way that the teacher feels is unacceptable the teacher will issue a C3 - the third consequence and may exit the student to another classroom to work.
-This means that the student will now automatically be issued with 45 minute long detention on the following day, after school in the dining hall.
-The teacher who set the C3 will contact the student parent/carer to explain the reason for the detention and it will take place under the supervision of senior, pastoral and teaching staff.
+Consequence 3 (C3) - Should the student continue to behave in a way that the teacher feels is unacceptable the teacher will issue a C3 - the third consequence.
+The student will be collected by the member of staff on call and exited to the reset room.

+Detentions

+C3 Detentions (30 minutes)

+Students receiving a C3 will be issued with 30 minute detention on the following day, after school in the dining hall.

+The teacher who set the C3 will record on class charts the reason for the detention so parents are able to see and understand the reason.
+It will take place under the supervision of senior, pastoral and teaching staff.

-Whilst we try our best to give parents and carers sufficient notice that a detention has been set we are not obliged by law and on some occasions a 'no notice' detention may be issued.
+Whilst we try our best to give parents and carers sufficient notice that a detention has been set, we are not obliged by law and on some rare occasions a 'no notice' detention may be issued.
 Once a teacher issues a C3 this cannot be changed.